 AO Sports steering board chair James Stannard on new curriculum and courses

-Langdon A. Hartsock, MD: Tell me, from a global AO perspective and then in regards to North America, how did sports medicine get off the ground?
+Langdon A. Hartsock, MD: Tell me, from a global AO perspective and then North America, how did sports medicine get off the ground?

-James Stannard, MD: Many significant soft-tissue injuries around joints occur from high-energy traumas, so some of us have morphed to where we take care of both, and it's become an area of interest for a number of surgeons.
+James Stannard, MD: Many significant soft-tissue injuries around joints occur from high-energy traumas, so some of us have morphed to where we take care of both, and it's become an area of interest for surgeons.

 I think the unique part of the ability to do both is that there are a lot of these injuries in motorcycle and motor vehicle collisions—we understand how to work around the implants when the patient has a fracture.